Circles Around the Sun

-In Circles Around the Sun, she tells that story – which is also the story of her own demons and of how a seemingly perfect family can slowly fall apart and, in the end, regroup.
+In Circles Around the Sun, she tells that story – which is also the story of how a seemingly perfect family can slowly fall apart and, in the end, regroup.

 ‘If there is something to be learned from these pages, it is the redeeming power of something well described.
 Precision may, after all, be a kind of prayer.
 Molly McCloskey is a fine fiction writer, whose drift away from the United States has made her work hard to label: we are, perhaps, more attuned to the voices of migrants who travel the other way.
 She writes as someone displaced: open-minded, exact.’ – Anne Enright, the Guardian (read the review)